nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 does not already exist, and copy the data within the `Results` directory into it.

-Any given file **will not be retrieved** if a file of the same name already exists in the destination directory.
-A copy of the file will, however, remain on nearline until purged.

 > ### Warning {#prerequisites}
 >
+> Any given file **will not be retrieved** if a file of the same name
+> already exists in the destination directory.
+If you wish to retrieve a
+> new copy of a file that already exists at the destination directory
+> then you must either change the destination directory, or delete the
+> existing copy of the file in the that directory.

-> `nlget` takes only one directory or one file list. **Single files, if
-> local, are treated as a file list** and read line by line, searching
-> for valid file names.
-A single nearline file can only be retrieved
-> using a local file list specifying the full path of the file to be
+`nlget` takes only one directory or one file list. **Single files, if local, are treated as a file list** and read line by line, searching for valid file names.
+A single Nearline file can only be retrieved using a local file list specifying the full path of the file to be retrieved.
-> retrieved.

 Purge {#Nearlineearlyaccessuserguide-Purge}
 =====

-The `nlpurge` command deletes specified data on the nearline file system permanently.
+The `nlpurge` command deletes specified data on the Nearline file system permanently.
 The syntax is

     nlpurge [--nowait] <src_dir>
     nlpurge [ --nowait ] <projectID> { <src_dir> | <file_list> }

-A **directory** `src_dir` already on nearline **(no single files accepted)** or a file list `file_list` needs to be specified (see `nlput` above).
+A **directory** `src_dir` already on Nearline **(no single files accepted)** or a file list `file_list` needs to be specified (see `nlput` above).

 If the thing to be deleted is a directory, the project code is optional.
-If you are instead deleting the entries of a file list, the project code is compulsory, and moreover all entries in the file list must denote files within (or supposed to be within) the chosen project\'s nearline directory.
+If you are instead deleting the entries of a file list, the project code is compulsory, and moreover all entries in the file list must denote files within (or supposed to be within) the chosen project\'s Nearline directory.

 > ### Warnings {#nlpurge-file-list}